 You've heard the term "cash is king", right?
 As a business owner, the cash in your bank account is what pays your bills, pays you, and keeps the lights on in your business.

-Let's talk about cash flow.
-For obvious reasons, this is a big focus for small business owners.
-While accountants urge companies to not use their bank account as a projection for the success or failure of the company, cash is essential to make sure payroll is met, goods can be purchased, and owner's families can be supported.
-It's so important for business owners to understand where their money is going, when it's time to find funding, why they may be running short on cash and how to adjust before it becomes a major issue.
+As an accountant, it's my duty to tell you that you can't run your business off the balance in your bank account.
+You also can't use that balance as a projection of success or failure in the company.
+BUT - cash is essential to make sure payroll is met, goods can be purchased, and your family can be supported.
+The balance in your bank account tells one story but it's crucial for you as the business owner to understand where your money is going, when it's time to find funding, why you may be running short on cash, and how to pivot or adjust before you have a major issue on your hands.

 a.
 Where are your losses coming from?
 Is there a particular demographic where you are selling less than you used to?

 b.
 Is there a technical or process-related problem?
 Is your sales page on your website broken?
 Are in-person customers dissatisfied with customer service?

 c.
 Are there macro-level changes happening in your industry right now that are affecting common benchmarks overall?

 d.
 When is the last time you updated your messaging to your customers?

 e.
 Does your business model still make sense?

 f.
 Is your business experiencing a seasonal fluctuation?